thanhdn1989/Keypay.UserCreator/README.md

     Use a thread synchronization mechanism like: Mutex, Semaphore etc. In this case I will use SemaphoreSlim since it can be released on multi-thread

+  Update:

+  + Make DoWriteAsync include (Generate Id, Generate csv row, write/flush to file) as an atomic operation => Ensure that there will be no threading issuse
+  + Trim input when generate csv line so that prevent the hacky case user try to input DateOfBirth_{space} hence it cause duplicate ID with exist one

 2. User use the same file after they quit or application crash
 + Root cause